spragginsdesigns/reactportfolio/README.md

 * CSS3
 * JavaScript

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a list of proposed features (and known issues).
-Otherwise, there are several known issues already in the main folder that need cleanup
+There are several known issues already in the main folder that need cleanup

 And of course I need to address the og link rel’s to properly work.

 <!-- CONTRIBUTING -->
 ## Contributing